You just might be surprised to find that a rural lifestyle and great career opportunities is achievable!

 Junior Doctor GP Rotations

-EV is the only RTO to be funded by the Rural Junior Doctor Innovation Fund Program to offer GP rotations for junior doctors.
+EV is the only RTO to be funded by the Rural Junior Doctor Innovation Fund Program since 2018 to offer GP rotations for junior doctors.

 These rotations are offered to Gippsland Rural Intern Trainees (GRIT) and PGY2 Junior Doctors at Latrobe Regional Hospital at a number of well-experienced, GP Training practices across Gippsland.